Arithmetic exponent pairs for algebraic trace functions and applications: Basics on algebraic trace functions

-Such a sheaf was constructed by Deligne \cite{De}, and extensively studied by Katz \cite{Ka1, Ka2}.
-Again according to Deligne, $\cK l_k$ is geometrically irreducible and is of rank $k$, and the conductor of which is bounded by $k+3$. \end{itemize}
+Such a sheaf was constructed by Deligne \cite{De80}, and extensively studied by Katz \cite{Ka80, Ka88}.
+Again according to Deligne, $\cK\ell_k$ is geometrically irreducible and is of rank $k$, the conductor of which is bounded by $k+3$. \end{itemize}

 Let $q$ be a squarefree number.
-What we will concern is a {\it composite} trace function $K$ modulo $q$, given by the product
+What will be concerned with is a {\it composite} trace function $K$ modulo $q$, given by the product

-where $K_p$ is a trace function associated to some $\ell$-adic middle-extension sheaf on $\bA_{\bF_p}^1$.
-We adopt the convention that $K(n)=1$ for all $n$ if $q=1.$ In practice, the value of $K_p(n)$ may depend on the complementary divisor $q/p.$
+where $K_p$ is a trace function associated to some $\ell$-adic middle-extension sheaf on $\bP_{\bF_p}^1$.
+We adopt the convention that $K(n)=1$ for all $n$ if $q=1.$ In practice, the value of $K_p(n)$ may depend on the complementary divisor $q/p.$ Many definitions involving $K_p$ and $\cF_p$ can be formally moved to $K$ with $q$ composite; see Definitions \ref{def:admissiblesheaf} and \ref{def:amiablesheaf} for instance.

 In the study of trace functions, especially on their analytic properties, one usually needs to control the conductors independently of $p$, as in the above examples.
-On the other hand, the following Riemann Hypothesis, proved by Deligne \cite{De}, plays an essential role in the practical device, demonstrating the quasi-orthogonality of trace functions of geometrically irreducible sheaves.
-The following formulation takes the shape from Fouvry, Kowalski and Michel, see \cite{FKM2} for instance.
+On the other hand, the following Riemann Hypothesis, proved by Deligne \cite{De80}, plays an essential role in the practical device, demonstrating the quasi-orthogonality of trace functions of $\ell$-adic sheaves (see \cite[Corollary 6.6]{Po14} for instance).

-\begin{proposition}[Quasi-orthogonality] Suppose $\cF_1,\cF_2$ are two geometrically irreducible $\ell$-adic middle-extension sheaves modulo $p$, and $K_1,K_2$ are the associated trace functions, respectively.
-Then there exists a complex number $\alpha$ such that
+\begin{proposition}[Quasi-Orthogonality] Suppose $\cF_1,\cF_2$ are two admissible $($in the sense of Definition $\ref{def:admissiblesheaf}$ below$)$ sheaves on $\bP_{\bF_p}^1$, and $K_1,K_2$ are the associated trace functions, respectively.
+If $\cF_1,\cF_2$ have no common geometrically irreducible components, then there exists an absolute constant $C>0$ such that